mskcc/cwl-commandlinetools/fgbio_postprocessing_simplex_filter_0.1.8/README.md

-# CWL for running Fgbio - GroupReadsByUmi
+# CWL for running simplex_filter script from fgbio_postprocessing package

 ## Version of tools in docker image